libp2p/specs/webrtc/README.md

 2. **Hole punching in the browser**: Enable two browsers or a browser and a server node to connect even though one or both are behind a NAT / firewall.

-## Requirements

-- Loading a remote node's certificate into one's browser trust-store is not an option, i.e. doesn't scale.

-- No dependency on central TURN servers.

 ## Addressing

 WebRTC multiaddresses are composed of an IP and UDP address component, followed